7 Innovative Ways Organisations are Using Smart Buildings to Save Money

 Depending on the size of your estate, you are likely to accumulate considerable maintenance costs.
 While regular upkeep of your facilities is crucial, your budget may be getting hit by big, yet avoidable, repair jobs too often.

-By utilising people counters to understand how much an area is used, for example a lift or escalator, predictive maintenance can be carried out before a break down even occurs.
+By utilising a True Occupancy system to understand how much an area is used, for example, a lift or escalator, predictive maintenance can be carried out before a breakdown even occurs.

 7. Better customer and tenant experience boosts income